 Spring.
-3(3-0) P: CAS 201 and CAS 202 R: Open to students in the Department of Tele-communication, Information Studies and Media or in the Documentary Studies Specialization or in the Design Specialization or in the Fiction Film Production Specialization.
+3(3-0) P: (CAS 201 and CAS 202) and CAS 112 R: Open to students in the Department of Telecommunication, Information Studies and Media or in the Documentary Studies Specialization or in the Fiction Film Production Specialization.

 Conceptualizing, designing, planning, and developing projects for cinema and television.